 Buy a bra made of breathable, moisture-wicking fabric, such as Coolmax, according to the University of Colorado Hospital.
 The fabric is a blend of polyester fabrics —not the cotton you might expect — that sport oblong fibers with lengthwise grooves.
 It's these fibers that wick sweat away from your skin.

 Treating the Rash

-You might be more prone to a rash from your bra if you are overweight.
-Intertrigo, a rash that occurs in the folds of skin, such as under your breasts, is more common in the overweight or diabetic, but can happen to anyone.
+You might be more prone to a rash from your bra and sweat if you are overweight.
+Intertrigo, a rash that occurs in the folds of skin, such as under your breasts says Breast Cancer Care.
+It's more common in people who are overweight or diabetic, but it can happen to anyone.
 If you are prone to a rash under your breasts, drying the area with a hair dryer after showering might help prevent irritation.